 Susan Moldenhauer explores place through image-making that embraces the landscape as a foundational element, seeks aesthetic and poetic experiences, and questions how to make sense of the world in the split-second magic of photography.
 Her approach embraces the tradition of composing at the moment of exposure.
-Her lyrical work evokes the synthesis of light, darkness, movement and moment.
+Her lyrical work, emotive imagery synthesizes light, darkness, movement, and moment.

 Moldenhauer is a photographer, arts administrator, curator, artist advocate, and community leader who has worked to advance artists and the arts throughout her career.
 In 2017, she retired as Director & Chief Curator of the University of Wyoming Art Museum after 33 years of administrative and curatorial work.
 She co-founded artist and public art projects and continues to participate in these efforts.
 She is one of an artist-photographer-dancer partnership called Sequencing Through Time and Place, a creative collaboration that is place-based projects.